AMOS

 CHAPTER 7

-- He told him to go to Judah and prophesy there.
+3. Amaziah told Amos to go to Judah and prophesy there.
+Do not prophesy against Israel.

 CHAPTER 8

-- They were impatient.
-They wanted to have the days of the Lord over so they could go buy, sell, and trade deceitfully.
+1. Israel was impatient during the New Moon and Sabbaths.
+They wanted the days of the Lord over so they could buy, sell, and trade deceitfully and take advantage of the poor and needy.

 CHAPTER 9

-- He will utterly destroy it from the earth.
-He will sift Israel and save the remnant of good and bring them back from captivity
+1. God will destroy the house of Israel from the earth, but He will sift the remnant and save the good and bring them back from captivity